algorithm-archivists/algorithm-archive/contents/tree_traversal/tree_traversal.md

 [import:64-79, lang:"emojicode"](code/emojicode/tree_traversal.emojic)
 {% endmethod %}

-All this said, there are a few details about DFS that might not be idea, depending on the situation.
+All this said, there are a few details about DFS that might not be ideal, depending on the situation.
 For example, if we use DFS on an incredibly long tree, we will spend a lot of time going further and further down a single branch without searching the rest of the data structure.
 In addition, it is not the natural way humans would order a tree if asked to number all the nodes from top to bottom.
 I would argue a more natural traversal order would look something like this:

 <p>
     <img  class="center" src="res/BFS_simple.png" width="500" />